 Father’s Day is just around the corner.
-If you are still on the hunt for something special to show your appreciation, why not give these nature-inspired gifts some thought?
+If you're still on the hunt for something special to show your appreciation, why not give these nature-inspired gifts some thought?

 1. For the gardener

-A pair of quality binoculars go a long way.
-A pair of bins can really bring out the inquisitive nature in people.
+A pair of quality binoculars goes a long way, and they can really bring out the inquisitive nature in people.
 Go for brands known for their good optics and light build.
-And, if possible, get a harness add-on – it is a relatively low-cost investment that distributes the weight of your binoculars across your upper body.
+And, if possible, get a harness add-on — it is a relatively low-cost investment that distributes the weight of your binoculars across your upper body.

 3. For the cook

 Herbs can be tricky to buy.
 Sometimes recipes call for only a tablespoon of herbs, but you end up having to buy a bunch.
 Growing an herb garden by the kitchen not only looks nice but will give your dad a steady supply of herbs.
 The trick is to prepare the herb container in advance so that there is already a variety ready to use by the time you gift it.

 4. For the dad who just wants to spend time together